 The ptr argument is a pointer to the buffer where the read function should put the read data, or where the write function will find the data that needs to be written to the stream.
 In both cases size is the size of each element being read or written and count the number of elements.
 The total size of the data being read or written is size count.
-Both functions must return the total size of the data read/written.
+The read function must return the number of elements read, the write function must return the total size of the data written.